 Small foot towelIf it's cold then its a good idea to get shoes on quickly so having a foot towel is always handy especially if your main towel is a towel poncho (you can't dry your feet with it whilst wearing it…).

 Changing robeThese are different from a towelling robe – they protect you from the elements while you get changed.
 There’s lots of robes to choose from.
 Our favourite is Smoc Smoc made from bamboo, light weight, waterproof, excellent quality and made in the UK, what's not to love?!

 I'm a bit of a dawdling stay-near-the-edge-type but if I do venture out across an expanse of water I use a tow float.
 Puffin Swim have a great range whist supporting the RSBP's Puffin Appeal.

 Flask with spare cups

 My favourite time to swim is the early in the morning before the day has woken up.
-My first coffee of the day is so much more appreciated sat by the waters edge warming me up.
-I always take extra cups for friends (I have a reputation for making really good coffee)
+My first coffee of the day is so much more appreciated sitting by the water's edge warming me up.
+I always take extra cups for friends (I have a reputation for making really good coffee).

 Small dry bag

 Water thermometerMore for the winter - so you can show off about what a cold water tough nut you are!
 If anyone can recommend a good one let us know – I've been through a few.
 Can’t find an accurate one.

 This is incase I come across litter which unfortunately has been a big problem of late with the easing of lockdown and more people heading to beauty spots when in the hot weather.
 Nature Makes Us Better are running a great campaign to try and combat this.
 Or organise a Surfers Against Sewage Beach Clean.

-If you have too much kit and are get rid of any of your gear then please consider recycling or passing it on it .
+If you have too much kit and are get rid of any of your gear then please consider recycling or passing it on it.
 Our Reuse + Repurpose page is a good place to start.